andersonsam/cnn_lstm_era/README.md

 The code in this repository can reproduce all figures and findings in the study.
 All data used is publicly accessable and details to download data are given below.
 This repository contains the following files:

-* main.ipynb: Defines functions, loads preprocessed data, builds/trains CNN-LSTM model, evaluates performance, interprets model learning, creates figures
+* main_publish.ipynb: Defines functions, loads preprocessed data, builds/trains CNN-LSTM model, evaluates performance, interprets model learning, creates figures
 * preprocessing.ipynb: Loads raw data (temperature, precipitation, streamflow, and basin outlines) and preprocesses into format used in main.ipynb
 * figure_study_region.ipynb: Creates Figure 1 (study region).
 * era5_download_P_075grid.py: Connects to ERA5 API and downloads raw precipitation data